 Your state may require a form to compete in the Econ Challenge at the state level.
 Please contact your State Coordinator to find out what forms you will need.

-Note: The Council for Economic Education reserves the right to disqualify any student and his/her team if Student Registration Form is not submitted by April 18, 2017.
-It is up to the State Coordinator to ensure that these forms are submitted on time.
+Note: The Council for Economic Education reserves the right to disqualify any student and his/her team if Student Registration Form is not submitted by April 16, 2018.
+It is up to the Team Coach to ensure that these forms are submitted on time.
 After reviewing Student Registration Forms, the Council for Economic Education reserves the right to disqualify any student and his/her team if deemed ineligible to compete.

 Questions About Student Eligibility And Team Composition

 There are two divisions: David Ricardo and Adam Smith.

 The David Ricardo Division includes teams of students currently or previously enrolled in one general economics course (or less), or courses which include introductory economic concepts (social studies, business, personal finance, etc.).
 The course must be taught by a secondary school teacher.
 Students who have never taken an economics course are eligible to compete.
 Students may only participate in the David Ricardo Division one time.

 The Adam Smith Division includes teams of students, currently or previously, enrolled in Advanced Placement (AP Micro, AP Macro, or AP Micro and Macro), International Baccalaureate (pre-IB and IB), honors, two courses, any other advanced courses in economics (including courses taught by a secondary teacher where students earn college credit), or home schooled.
 The course must be taught by a secondary teacher.
 Any student who has previously participated in the Economics Challenge must compete in the Adam Smith Division.
 Note, if one or more members of a team qualify for Adam Smith, the entire team must compete in the Adam Smith Division.
 Students may participate in the Adam Smith division multiple times.